Camden Maine Stay Inn

 Mid-coast Maine has it all.
 Guests at the Camden Maine Stay Inn can walk four blocks to over thirty miles of wonderful Camden Hills State Park trails, play golf on one of the country’s premier courses, sail in a windjammer, eat lobster within yards of where they are being caught or sit on the rock at the top of Mt.
 Battie where poet Edna St. Vincent Millay sat to gaze at the islands in the bay and gain inspiration.

 In 1802, when Thomas Jefferson was President of the United States, Route 1 was a dirt road and Maine was still a part of the state of Massachusetts, Alden Bass built a house at 22 High Street here in Camden.
 A striking main house with an attached carriage house and a four-story barn, the home is an outstanding example of the progressive farm buildings common to 19th century Maine.
-The Camden Maine Stay is the second oldest of the sixty-six lovely homes that are listed on the National Register of Historical Places in the High Street Historic District.
+The Camden Maine Stay is the second oldest of the sixty-six lovely homes that are listed on the National Register of Historical Places in the High Street Historic District.the village of Camden, Maine, within walking distance of the town, shops and restaurants, A Little Dream is also 3/4 of a mile south of the Camden Hills State Park, with its astonishing views from the top of Mount Battie.
+It is also close to Windjammer cruises, sailing, island ferries, and museums, including The Farnsworth Art Museum and Wyeth Center.